gkotian/gkotian.github.io/travels/_posts/2010-01-25-meeting-jana-after-ages.md

 better than I was, but at the end we somehow made the "thing" resemble a bouquet :) I gave him a tip for his assistance, and that made him visibly happy.

-[my readers have asked me for a picture of the bouquet, but I never clicked a snap of it :(]
+[I have been asked to post a picture of the bouquet, but sadly I never clicked a snap of it :(]

 Jana came to the railway station at around 4 pm, and it was simply great to see